kryztan/text-portraits-react/README.md

+## Text Portraits

+My Text Portraits app rewritten in React.
+Generate text portraits by uploading an image and inputting your text.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).